swcollins462/accounting-service-website/README.md

 Future improvements could include:

-1. A more detailed company profile page accessed by clicking on the 'Learn More' button.
+1. A more detailed company profile page accessed by clicking the 'Learn More' button.
 2. A working search function.
 3. A privacy policy page and/or an about us page.